jfranzoi/video-recommendations/README.md

 ./build-and-start.sh
 ```

+It would take some more time, downloading all required dependencies within docker containers.
 Optionally, tests can be skipped, by executing:

 ```shell
 MAVEN_ARGS="-DskipTests" ./build-and-start.sh